 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Personal Information.
-There you will also find more information on the complimentary identity monitoring services we are making available to you.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements, explanation of benefits, and monitoring your free credit reports for suspicious activity.
+You can also find out more about how to safeguard your information in the enclosed Steps You Can Take to Help Protect Personal Information.

 For More Information.
-If you have additional questions, please call our dedicated assistance line at TFN, toll-free Monday through Friday 8:00 a.m. to 5:30 p.m., Central Time (excluding major U.S. holidays).
-Be prepared to provide your membership number < b2b_text_4(engagement number)>>.
+If you have questions, you may call our dedicated assistance line at TFN, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+Central Time excluding major U.S. holidays.
+You may also write to DMS directly at 728 East Beaton Drive, Suite 101, West Fargo, ND 58078.